Master of Education in Adolescent-to-Young Adult

 - Integrated Language Arts – OAE 020 English Language Arts

 - Integrated Social Studies – OAE 025 Integrated Social Studies

-The application requires three letters of recommendation, an autobiography, transcripts (undergraduate and graduate when applicable), and an academic writing sample.
+The application requires a resume or CV, three letters of recommendation, a personal goal statement that addresses why the applicant wants to be a secondary teacher in their discipline, transcripts (undergraduate and graduate when applicable), and an academic or professional writing sample.
 Transfer credit may be considered.

 This program is for the purpose of Ohio teaching licensure and is open only to students who are U.S. citizens or permanent residents.
 An I-20 may not be issued based on admission to this program.